microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/tips_for_html.md

 Deciding which elements to use to describe content types may be difficult, but these elements are the backbone of semantics.

-> Note: Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in web pages rather than merely to define its presentation or look.
+> Note: Semantic HTML is the use of HTML markup to reinforce the semantics, or meaning, of the information in web pages rather than merely to define its look.
 (Source: ["Semantic HTML" on Wikipedia](en.wikipedia.org/wiki/Semantic_HTML))

 In this example, the HTML doesn't use the proper heading and paragraph elements; instead, it uses meaningless elements to group content.

-Bad code:
+Example of bad code:

 ``` html
 <span class="heading"><strong>Welcome Back</span></strong>